faddat/fsaf-report/README.md

 * https://github.com/cosmos/ibc-go/issues/4859

+Banana king could be used to execute p2p storms style attacks, and the window to execute banana king attacks was left open by the Interchain foundation despite multiple reports, in a similar manner to the issues in P2P storms itself, and the submission of an initial patch in 2022.

+Banana king did not result in any financial losses, but many cosmos chains remain vulnerable to it today.
+Mainly banana king allows for attacks on timing.

 ### IBC Version 3.0.0 and the cosmos hub

 #### Use of deprecated module on cosmos hub, leading to an exploit of the cosmos hub that caused 30,000 ATOM of user funds to get stuck

-Contrary to repeated, totally false claims made by the Interchain Foundation,
+Contrary to repeated, totally false claims made by the Interchain Foundation, the cosmos hub has been successfully exploited, with financial consequence for users (inability to access funds).